azuredk/docker-on-azure-hol/exercise03/02-images/README.md

 4f177bd27a9ff0f6dc2a830403925b5360bfe0b93d476f7fc3231110e7f71b1c
 ```

-Here we’ve used the docker commit command.
-We’ve specified two flags:
+Here we've used the docker commit command.
+We've specified two flags:
 `-m` flag which allows us to specify a commit message,
 and the `-a` flag which allows us to specify an author for our update.

-We’ve also specified the container we want to create this new image from,
+We've also specified the container we want to create this new image from,
-`0b2616b0e5a8` (the Id we noted earlier) and we’ve specified a target for the image as well:
+`0b2616b0e5a8` (the Id we noted earlier) and we've specified a target for the image as well:

 ```
 ouruser/aspnet:v2